anhinga/late-2021-julia-drafts/color-motifs/README.md

 A number of people are saying that it would be nice to start exploring color motifs in this context.

-The simplest way (`nov-23-exploration.ipynb` notebook) is to decompose the image into red, green, and blue channels, do matrix multiplication of the resulting matrices in each channel, and then join the result together for a color image.
+The simplest way (`nov-23-exploration.ipynb` notebook, Julia 1.6.4, packages updated on Nov.23) is to decompose the image into red, green, and blue channels, do matrix multiplication of the resulting matrices in each channel, and then join the result together for a color image.